LeoSouzaNunes/track-it/README.md

 ## About

-The following features are availabe:
+The following features are available:

 * Sign-up.
 * Keep your account logged in.